deniztraka/dtworldz.multiplayer-turn-based-strategy/README.md

 ### Attributes System
 - More strength means more max health.
 - Dexterity makes the character quicker while moving but makes the character hungry quicker.
+Gives the character more energy.
 - Intelligence provides better use of resources.
 It has bigger effects on health regain than the other attributes.
+Gives the character more energy.

 ### Hunger System
 Less hungry characters will gain more health on every turn.